 I highly recommend all the applications and platforms on this page.
 I use many of them now, and the rest I’ve used at some point.

 All of them can help your blogging and content marketing.
 The banners and many of the links on this page are affiliate links, so I earn a small commission (at no extra charge to you) when you buy through them.
-Affiliate links are italicized on this page and identified everywhere else they appear on this site.
+Affiliate links are italicized on this page (and some subheads) and identified everywhere else they appear on this site.

 I write about these and other apps throughout this blog, but you can find them all together under the App Reviews tag on every blog post and category page.

 Capterra is a free, searchable, sortable guide to software of all kinds, with reviews and a helpful comparison feature.
 Start your research here to see what a lot of choices you have.
 You may find something that fits your needs better than the popular brands.

 Read “The 5 Best Blogging Apps (You’ve Probably Never Heard Of)” for my review of dedicated writing platforms that can make your blogging time easier and more productive.
 They help you focus while you’re writing and then publish easily to your WordPress or other blog platform.
 Some have a whole lot of other useful features.